 Monoprint Series

-This project involved creating a series of prints using the monoprinting technique, which allows for only one transfer of the image.
-The prints included three original illustrations in an 11”x11” hand-bound book, two full saturation 22”x11” interior cover pages, and two large-scale 14”x20” prints on 22”x30” paper.
-Throughout the illustrations and prints, I used color and pattern to convey the personality traits of three inspiring women.
-The monoprints were created using water-soluble crayon, acrylic extender base, screen printing ink, and watercolor pencil, and the process required a great deal of time and attention to detail.
+Monoprinting is a print-making technique that combines painting, drawing, and printing techniques to create a unique, one-of-a-kind image.
+The above artbook includes three original illustrations in an 11”x11”, two full saturation 22”x11” interior cover pages, and two large-scale 14”x20” prints on 22”x30” paper.
+Throughout the illustrations and prints, I used color and pattern to convey the personality traits of three inspiring women in my life.
+The monoprints were created using water-soluble crayon, acrylic extender base, screen printing ink, watercolor pencil, and a great deal of time and attention to detail.

 Drawing Process